This post shares simple guidelines to helps those running small membership charities to master the basics of management accounts.

 In the case of a company or social enterprise, an example of this is the difference between when you send an invoice and when you get paid for it.

-In the case of a charity, an example of this is the difference between when someone gives you a gift-aided donation and when HMRC actually send you the gift aid amount.
+In the case of a charity, an example of this is the difference between when someone gives you a gift-aided donation or subscription and when HMRC actually send you the gift aid amount.

 Within the management accounts, the cash flow statement looks at when cash will move in and out of your bank account and the income and expenditure statement looks at when liabilities are taken on or new work is invoiced.